Archive for category: Blog

 • All small businesses need an accountant, bookkeeper, digital marketer and possibly even a newsletter publisher.
 The key is to work ‘on’ your business, not ‘in’ it.
 Outsourcing these tasks allows you to focus on building your business.

-The bottom line is the people you surround yourself with profoundly affect your small business’s success.
+The bottom line is that the people you surround yourself with profoundly affect your small business’s success.
 Supportive employees, mentors, peers, and loved ones can provide the skills, insights, encouragement, and stability needed to thrive.

 By building and nurturing these relationships, you set yourself and your business up for greater success.
 So, take a moment to evaluate your network and consider how you can surround yourself with the right people to help your business flourish.